 Pyrrhura conures make less demanding pets, but all conures have qualities you’ll appreciate.

 Conure Parrot Behavior

-- Behave affectionately, cuddling and preening you.
+- Behave affectionately, nuzzling and preening you.

-- Interact with other birds, but can only be housed with bonded conures.
+- Interact with other birds but can only be housed with bonded conures.

-- Exhibit playful, fun behavior.
+- Exhibit playful, exuberant behavior.